MuxammilSidd/FAST-KHI-Semester-3/README.md

 - [3rd-Semester-Material-FAST-NUCES](https://github.com/Mubin987/3rd-Semester-Material-FAST-NUCES) - by Mubin Farid
 - [BS-CS-Semester-3](https://github.com/umarwaseeem/BS-CS-Semester-3) - by Umar Waseem

----
-<h1 style="text-align: center;">Can't find a course?</h2>

-### Check out other semester's repositories [here](#-links-to-other-semester-repositories)!

----
-## 🔗 Additional Resources
-Feeling this repository isn't enough? 😩 Here are all links to repositories and drives I found: ⬇️

-### 📌 Github Repositories:

-### 📌 Google Drives:

-Note: All relevant material to FAST NU KHI Campus has been added already from these archives.

 ## 🔗 Mistakes I made in my 3rd-Semester!
 Here is a bunch of blunders I wish I hadn't made in my third semester at FAST KHI.